top of page

 John Bovenzi

-Tom
+Tom Vice

-Mr. Walker has experience in deposit insurance, bank resolution, economics, financial regulation and crisis management.
-From 2016-23 he was the Secretary General of the International Association of Deposit Insurers (IADI).
-In this role he provided leadership in the development and execution of IADI’s Strategic Plans, including strengthening the role of the Association as the international standard setter for deposit insurance.
-IADI is domiciled within the Bank for International Settlements (BIS).
+Mr. Walker has experience in deposit insurance, bank resolution, economics and crisis management.
+From 2016-23 he was the Secretary General of the International Association of Deposit Insurers (IADI) in Basel where he helped strengthen IADI’s role as the international standard setter for deposit insurance.
+He was instrumental in developing IADI’s Core Principles for Effective Deposit Insurance Systems.